SensorsINI/jaer/README.md

 On linux installing ant should be very easy.
 On Windows it is still a pain since you will need to download zip, extract it, put it somewhere, and then set some enviroment variables.
 But once set up, updating can be done from the Help/Update jAER... menu.

+NOTE: jAER is not working with java > 1.8 now.
+Do not bother with java 9,10,11, etc. yet.
+You need Oracle JDK1.8.
+See User Guide for more information.

 ## Support

 Please use our GitHub bug tracker to report issues and bugs, or our Google Groups mailing list forum to ask questions.